djmadeira/this-incident-will-be-reported/story.md

 The crash log contains clues to what happened and instructions to install the net program.
 When the player installs the net program, a sticky goes up "portal - net://etc", giving them a place to go next.

-The portal contains netlocs to Hack News, Two Bit, a chatroom (empty), a pirate music service, a search engine, and an anonymous file share service.
+The portal contains netlocs to Hack News, a chatroom (empty), a search engine, and an anonymous file share service.
 When they connect to the file share service, they have to input the password from the sticky note to access.
 They are then given a list of files that were previously hosted:

-  bookmarks.rd - links, passwords for nOwz writer portal scan.pg - program that scans a given IPloc for open ports recover.pg - Program that reveals files on the computer: capture.pkg, sys.log
+  bookmarks.txt - links, passwords for nOwz writer portal parasite.pg - program for taking control of servers recover.pg - Program that reveals files on the computer: capture.pkg, sys.log

 capture.pkg is encrypted, but sys.log gives more clues about what happened when the computer crashed (what it was connected to, what file was downloaded, and the user at the time of the crash).